That Girl Cooks Healthy

 • This is a freezer friendly recipe, simply freeze down any leftovers for up to 3 months.

-• The beans should be soft before adding the sofrito, use a spoon or fork to mash a few, if they mash with ease that means their are ready.
+• The beans should be soft before adding the sofrito, use a spoon or fork to mash a few, if they mash with ease that means they are ready.

-• You don't want the beans to be water logged or like soup, towards the end there should be a thickish sauce (you can evaporate any additional liquid by increasing the heat) but only towards the end of cooking and do this while watching the stove so the beans do not burn.
+• You don't want the beans to be water logged or similar to soup.
+Towards the end there should be a thickish sauce (you can evaporate any additional liquid by increasing the heat) but only towards the end of cooking and do this while watching the stove so the beans do not burn.

 Nutrition